 - Add the seared meat and diced potatoes to the pan along with ½ cup of water.
 Bring the mixture to a simmer.

-- Cover and simmer over low heat for 30-40 min, until potatoes are cooked and the meat is tender.
+- Cover and simmer for 30-40 min, until potatoes are cooked and the meat is tender.
 Check the curry occasionally during cooking and add a little water if it seems to be getting too dry.

 - Towards the end of cooking time, mix in the vinegar and salt.

 - While the curry is cooking, slice the loaves of bread in half and hollow each half out, creating two cube-shaped bowls out of each loaf.
 (Be careful to leave enough bread around the edges to keep the structure of the ‘bowl’.)

 - To serve, spoon the curry into each half loaf bowl.

 - Serve the bunny with extra bread, if desired, and a side salad.